-This unit develops students' understanding of physical activity, sport, and society from a participatory perspective.
-Students are introduced to types of physical activity and the role participation in physical activity and sedentary behaviour plays in their own health and wellbeing as well as in other people's lives in different population groups.
+This unit develops students' understanding of physical activity, sport and exercise from a participatory perspective.
+Students are introduced to types of physical activity and the role that physical activity participation and sedentary behaviour plays in their own health and wellbeing, as well as in other population groups and contexts.